“True philosophy entails relearning to see the world anew.”

 At University of British Columbia:

-Introduction to Epistemology – Winter Term 1 2024, Online-Synchronous.
+Introduction to Epistemology (PHIL 240) – Winter Term 1 2024, Online-Synchronous.

-Minds and Machines – Summer 2023, In Person.
+Minds and Machines (PHIL 250) – Summer 2023, In Person.

 At Camosun College:

-Introduction to Philosophy, Classics (x2) – Fall 2024, In Person and Online-Asynchronous sections.
+Introduction to Philosophy, Classics (PHIL 100) (x12) – Fall 2025; Fall 2024; Fall and Winter 2022; Winter, Summer and Fall 2021.
+In Person and Online-Asynchronous sections.

-Philosophy of Mind – Winter 2022, In Person.
+Philosophy of Mind (PHIL 207) (x2) – Winter 2022, In Person and Fall 2020, Online-Asynchronous.

-A survey of key theories concerning the nature of the conscious mind ranging from Cartesian dualism, behaviourism, brain reductionism, functionalism, eliminative materialism, illusionism, enactivism and embodied extended cognition, property dualism, epiphenomenalism, idealism, and phenomenological approaches.
-These topics were explored through an in-depth study of seminal papers arguing for these views.
+A survey of key theories concerning the nature of the conscious mind ranging from Cartesian dualism, behaviourism, brain reductionism, functionalism, eliminative materialism, illusionism, enactivism and embodied extended cognition, property dualism, epiphenomenalism, idealism and phenomenological philosophy of mind.
+These topics are explored through an in-depth study of seminal papers arguing for these views.
+The course is also designed to introduce the basics of argumentative essay writing.

 Sample Teaching Materials